blackfalcon/sparks-12u-practice-plans/src/content/static/home.md

 ## Stods Sparks Practice Plans

 <auro-alert type="information" style="margin-bottom: 2rem">
-All stations run on a 10min clock<br>Coach will announce ROTATE and players are expected to RUN to the next station.
+All stations run on a <code>10min</code> clock<br>Coach will announce ROTATE and players are expected to RUN to the next station.
 </auro-alert>

 <auro-alert type="information" style="margin-bottom: 2rem">
-It is important that all players arrive at least 10 min prior to schedule time start.
+It is important that all players arrive at least <code>10min</code> prior to schedule time start.
 Practice will start precisely <code>00:00</code> of scheduled time.
 </auro-alert>

 ### [Next practice](/blog/practice003)